 The Honda Rebel 300 is a classically styled and practical cruiser, but with modern style elements and technology.

 Unlike many affordable bikes, the Rebel 300 has quite wide maintenance intervals.
 It’ll take a long time until you get to the first valve service — and it’ll be a doddle, and cheap to do.
+You won’t have to check the valves until 16000 miles or 25600 km, and the job itself is less than two hours labor (maybe an hour for the experienced mechanic).

 Honestly every time I see a Rebel 300 or 500 I think to myself: Why aren’t I riding one of these?